rjmurillo/moq.autocomplete/README.md

 ## How to install:

-* (Option 1) Install "Agent.Zorge.Moq" extension into Visual Studio - this way extension will work for all your projects. !!!
-Not available at the moment because of internal technical problem at Visual Studio Market !!!
+* (Option 1) Install "Agent.Zorge.Moq" NuGet package into test projects.
+Con: Extension will work for specific projects only.
+Pro: It will be available for all project developers automatically.
-* (Option 2) Install "Agent.Zorge.Moq" NuGet package into test projects - this way extension will work for specific projects only
+* (Option 2) Install "Agent.Zorge.Moq" extension into Visual Studio.
+Con: Every developer must install extension manually.
+Pro: It works for all your projects.

+IMPORTANT: Installation via extension (option 2) is not working at the moment because of internal technical problem at Visual Studio Market web site